zenprotocol/contracts/Dex001/README.md

 In this manner, we avoid having a shared state, allowing great parallelism.

 When an order is made, the order parameters are hashed together.
-ZenDex mints and single token with that hash as it's sub-identifier (the '*order asset*'), and locks that to itself.
+ZenDex mints a single token with that hash as it's sub-identifier (the '*order asset*'), and locks that to itself.

 When an order is taken or cancelled, that token is destroyed.